-A great roofing website design scheme can do wonders for your conversion rate, especially if your leads are being sent there through other sources.
+A great roofing website design scheme here can do wonders for your company and conversion rate, especially if your leads are being sent there through other sources.

 However, there are some components that you need, which you definitely cannot compromise on.

 From proper navigation to call-to-action statements that convert, this article’s got you covered.
 Here are the essential components you should have for a roofing website design:

 Let’s tackle this component of roofing website design from the beginning: your website needs organic traffic from either organic or maps search for it to perform well in search engine results pages (SERPs).

 Organic search is your standard search option, which searches through webpages for your keyword, and maps search are proximity searches that are displayed through Google Maps.
 Usually, when you type in a keyword, it appears before organic searches as establishments with contact numbers and addresses.

 This will make sure that even if you do not have any ads running anywhere, you can still generate leads every time someone types a keyword that is related to your business.
 Map out a new page per roofing keyword that you want to target.
 If you want to rank for “roof repair” and “commercial roofing” then map out those pages, too.

 By getting the right SEO strategy hammered down at the beginning of the website development process, you can prep your site to rank.
 If you already have a website up and running, make sure you do an SEO audit.

 A call-to-action (CTA) is either a button or some specially placed text that makes a user want to do something.
 Examples are “Call Now” buttons seen on service websites.